Mark Eden

 Douglas John Malin (14 February 1928 – 1 January 2021), known professionally as Mark Eden, was an English actor.
-He was best known for his portrayal of villainous Alan Bradley in Coronation Street from 1986 to 1989.
+He was best known for his portrayal of the villainous Alan Bradley in Coronation Street from 1986 to 1989.

 Early life

 Mark Eden was born Douglas John Malin in St Pancras, London, England on 14 February 1928.

 Career

 As Mark Eden, he appeared at the Royal Court Theatre and in repertory theatre in England and Wales.
 His television and film roles include the Doctor Who serial Marco Polo (1964) in which he played Marco Polo, a reporter in Quatermass and the Pit in 1958, Number 100 in The Prisoner in 1967, and Inspector Parker in the TV adaptations of several Lord Peter Wimsey stories in the 1970s.
 Having briefly played a short lived character named Wally Randle in 1981, he returned for a long-running role in Coronation Street, in which he played Alan Bradley.

 Eden's time in Coronation Street came to an end in December 1989 after Bradley was killed by a Blackpool tram.
 In 2009, Eden unveiled a plaque at the tram stop where the scene was filmed.

 After leaving Coronation Street, Eden said he received many casting offers for "psycho" roles.
 Before the show, Eden had often been cast in the role of an upper-class gentleman.
 Eden worked on the stage and in radio plays.
 He also worked with the Beach Boys and wrote a musical about them.
 His television appearances included playing Boucher in an episode of Poirot.
-His autobiography Who's Going to Look at You? was published in 2010.
+His autobiography, Who's Going to Look at You?, was published in 2010.